Jyoti Basu: Recognition

-An admirer of Vladimir Lenin, Josef Stalin and Karl Marx, he was one of the most successful politicians in India.
+An admirer of Vladimir Lenin, Joseph Stalin and Karl Marx, Jyoti Basu is regarded as one of the most successful politicians in India.
 His reign of 23 years in West Bengal as the Chief Minister was counted as the longest serving chief minister in India until this record was broken by Pawan Kumar Chamling in 2018.

 In 2010, Rajarhat New Town was named after Jyoti Basu as "Jyoti Basu Nagar" in the presence of then chief minister Buddhadeb Bhattacharjee.

-Government of Bangladesh created 201-member "Comred Jyoti Basu Nagarik Sangsad" in the name of Basu, featuring Chief Justice of Bangladesh Supreme Court Muhammad Habibur Rahman as Convener.
+The Government of Bangladesh created the 201-member "Comrade Jyoti Basu Nagarik Sangsad" in the name of Basu, featuring Chief Justice of Bangladesh Supreme Court Muhammad Habibur Rahman as Convener.

-A research institute has been named after Jyoti Basu naming "Jyoti Basu Centre of Social Studies and Research" in Newtown, West Bengal.
+A research institute has been named after Jyoti Basu named "Jyoti Basu Centre of Social Studies and Research" in Newtown, West Bengal.